“Everything is free now,” folk music artist Gillian Welch sang in 2001. “Everything I ever done, gonna give it away.”

-“You had a product or service, you got people to pay for it and that’s how business was done,” he told Built In.
+“You had a product or service, you got people to pay for it, and that’s how business was done,” he told Built In in 2020.

 But in the 21st century, that conventional wisdom got turned on its head.
 It started with Facebook and Google.
-Best-known for their free products, they went from objects of skepticism — what was the business plan, anyway? — to swaggering Fortune 100 companies.
+Best-known for their free products, they went from objects of skepticism — what was the business plan, anyway? — to swaggering tech behemoths.

 Along the way, Chris Anderson published a book called Free.
 The year was 2009, five years after Google went public at a valuation of $23 billion, and Anderson, then the editor-in-chief of Wired, was making a business case for giving products away.
 In the internet age, he argued, a select few paying customers could subsidize a product that was free for all.